NateyJayBee/fanuctpp/README.md

 - Labels:
     - R[123:My label here]
     - PR[123:My label here]
-- System Variables:
+- System variables
-    - $strings $that $begin $with $a $
-- Any Numbers outside of the header
 - TP line numbers

 Basic event handler to detect when a new (.ls) file is opened and when changes are made.

 ### New Features

-- **Automatic Line Renumbering**: Automatically renumbers lines in .ls files when changes are made.
+- **Automatic Line Renumbering**: Automatically renumbers in-text lines in .ls files when changes are made.
+- **Automatic Semicolon Placement**: Attached to Line Renumbering, ends in-text lines in .ls files with ";"
 - **Label Webview Command**: Provides a command to open a webview for labels.
 - **Ctrl+Click to Open Filename**: Allows users to ctrl+click on a `CALL 'programName'` instance to open the corresponding file if it exists in the same directory.

 ## Requirements

-None.
+VS Code 1.95.0

 ## Usage